pandatix/go-abnf/README.md

 **Q**: Is there a difference between pap and [bap](https://github.com/ietf-tools/bap) ?

 **R**: Yes, first of all the language (i.e. Go) enables more portability thus integration in workflows.
-But the real difference between pap and bap is the way they work: pap is built on an opportunity to challenge bap whether bap is built to generate meaningfull errors to the end user.
+But the real difference between pap and bap is the way they work: pap is built on an opportunity to challenge bap whether bap is built to generate meaningful errors to the end user.
 Out of this, no, pap and bap are very similar as they are ABNF parsers/validators.